MarsiaRochelin/portfolio-project-frontend/README.md

     If a project is added to the user they'll be redirected to their user/account page where they'll see it added where you would see suggestion of people you could collaborate based on by keywords listed in yours and/or another user project description and technology utilized

-    **(MVP)**

-    Else they'll stay on the landing page welcoming them which has a navbar with Index (of users/coders) and New Project buttons and/or links that when you hover over then you'll see a click pointer thar will redirect you to new pages.

-As a user once you click onto the Index you will be redirected to a page showing you all the available coders that includes an image and their names.
-When the user hovers over their image they should see a click pointer and once they click on a coders image they will be redirected to a new page.

-As a user you will see information list out on the page about the coder that will be helpful in determining wether or not the coder could be a good fit for listed project(s) you're building and/or collaborating on.

-They'll be buttons and/or links you can edit users info, or delete them entirely.

-**(stretch feature)**
-As a User you will be able to edit information relating to you as a coder by clicking on user on the navbar.
+As a User you will be able to edit information relating to you as a coder such as projects you want to collaborate with others on, availability, by clicking on user on the navbar.